Meet Our Team

 Associate Director

-Dr. Bujoreanu is an Assistant Professor at Harvard Medical School and joined the CAP team from the Psychiatry Consultation Service at Boston Children’s Hospital, where she has been a senior staff psychologist since 2008.
+Dr. Simona Bujoreanu is an Assistant Professor at Harvard Medical School and joined The Comfort Ability® Program team from the Psychiatry Consultation Service at Boston Children’s Hospital, where she was been a senior staff psychologist from 2008-2019.
 She obtained her PhD from the University of Rhode Island and completed her postdoctoral fellowship at DFCI.
 She has extensive experience working with youth with both medical and psychiatric conditions and their families and has been an integral part of multidisciplinary teams throughout the hospital.
 Simona has also played a key role in teaching and supervising pre- and post-doctoral psychology trainees, psychiatry fellows, and medical students and has been recognized with several awards for her work in this domain.
 Her research has focused on depressive symptoms in children and adolescents with IBD, somatoform presentations, eating disorders, and health care utilization.
 She has been part of several BCH committees on training and innovation leading to the development of hospital wide clinical practice guidelines.

 Amy Hale, Ph.D.

-Dr. Hale joined the CAP team from the Boston Children's Department of Gastroenterology where she has been an attending psychologist since 2016.
-Within the GI department, she has served on the Functional Abdominal Pain Team and the Growth and Nutrition Program.
+Dr. Amy Hale joined the Comfort Ability® Program team from the Boston Children's Division of Gastroenterology, Hepatology and Nutrition where she has been an attending psychologist since 2016.
+Within the GI department, she has served on the multidisciplinary Functional Abdominal Pain Team and the Growth and Nutrition Program teams.
+She is the Co-Director of the Psychogastroenterology Continuing Education Program and has led development of evidence-based treatment groups for adolescents with disorders of gut-brain interaction (DGBIs) and also parents of children with encopresis.
 She obtained her PhD from University of Connecticut and completed her fellowship at Connecticut Children’s Medical Center and at the University of Connecticut Health Center.
 She has extensive experience working with children and adolescents with pain and functional gastrointestinal disorders, as well as training community-based clinicians on evidence-based treatments for GI conditions.
-Her research has focused on primarily in anxiety and somatic symptoms in GI populations and multidisciplinary treatment models and development of assessment tools.
+Her research has focused on functional abdominal pain, dissemination and development of evidence-based treatments for pediatric patients with chronic pain and discomfort, and measure development.

 Carolina Donado, MD, MBI